 Overcooked: Special Edition Review

-Nintendo SwitchAlso available on Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on Nintendo SwitchAlso available on Sony PlayStation 4 and Microsoft Xbox One

 Arriving a little later than on the Nintendo Switch, the critically acclaimed and often downright fun multiplayer puzzler Overcooked lands complete with a nice Special Edition tag along with the two pieces of released DLC (The Lost Morsel and The Festive Seasoning).
 For those unfamiliar with this charming, often hectic little title, it’s essentially a very cute, simple puzzle game where the main objective is to work collaboratively to prepare food dishes, ranging from bobby basic to reasonable complex, serve them as quickly as possible for your customers - the more dishes you put out on time the more rewards received and the higher your star rating on each level.
 Sounds fairly simple on paper, but dive into the campaign a little deeper and you will see that what on first sight could be described as a delightful bit of fun can quickly descend into an episode of Gordon Ramseys kitchen nightmares complete with a plethora of very fruity language.